ENTREPRENEUR & ASIA TRAVELER

 You can’t be shy or lazy or it doesn’t happen.
 I approach my photography and therefore my subjects as a professional would, which means directing people to get the shot.
 I would tell anyone else attempting this to tell people what you want.
 Most often they listen, although I have learned it helps to offer some incentive.
 Like that it is a fair exchange.
 When I want to take group shots in more remote places I find its best to deal with ‘the guy in charge.’
 In Loikaw, Myanmar we rolled into the village with bags of rice, medicine and alcohol.
 We headed straight to the village elder and then everything suddenly unfolded.
 When it’s a face that captivates me, there is nothing like establishing a rapport.
 So I put the camera down and start from there.
 I don’t worry about language barriers, a little eye contact showing my genuine interest and walls usually start coming down.

 Are there any countries left for you to visit?

-Miraculously, considering how often I travel, yes there are a few Asia destinations I still look forward to in my future: Taiwan, Maldives, Timor-Leste and Tajikistan come to mind.
-Globally my wish list is almost endless: Iran where I will go next spring, and Ethiopia is somewhere I’ve been dreaming about for quite awhile.
+Miraculously, considering how often I travel, yes there are a few Asia destinations I still look forward to in my future: Maldives, and Timor-Leste come to mind.
+Globally my wish list is almost endless: Iran where I’ve been trying to go for some time, and the Caucasus (Azerbaijan, Armenia and Georgia) is somewhere I’ve been dreaming about for quite awhile.